 The very first year the Leafs were Leafs, they missed the playoffs.
 That was 1926-27, the year Conn Smythe took control of the team with a group of investors and in mid-season exchanged an old name (St. Patricks) and colour (green) for news.
 The team had three coaches that year and ended up bottom of the Canadian Division.
 They played their final game at home, hosting Montreal.
 Only a small crowd showed up, most of whom had come to see Howie Morenz and the Canadiens.
 But the Leafs played as if life depended on it, The Daily Star said, and ended up winning by a score of 2-1, with Bill Carson playing a prominent role along with, on the Leaf defence, Hap Day.

 So that’s a plus.

-In 1930, the club wanted to send the players off to their summers in style one the games were over, with a banquet, but it was hard to organize.
-Charlie Conacher, Red Horner Ace Bailey, and Busher Jackson were off in Montreal, watching the Maroons and Bruins in their playoff series as guests of a “Toronto hockey enthusiast,” while back in Toronto, the rest of the team was packing up for home.
+In 1930, the club wanted to send the players off to their summers in style once the games were over, with a banquet, but it was hard to organize.
+Charlie Conacher, Red Horner, Ace Bailey, and Busher Jackson were off in Montreal, watching the Maroons and Bruins in their playoff series as guests of a “Toronto hockey enthusiast,” while back in Toronto, the rest of the team was packing up for home.
 I don’t know whether they ever got their meal, but the Leafs returned to the playoffs the following year.
 The year after that, they won the Stanley Cup.